pressingspace/dmg-read-more/readme.md

 - Support an `--output` argument to save the IDs to a file.
 - If performance is still an issue with large datasets then support pagination arguments such as `--page` and `--per-page` to split the results into smaller groups.

+### 3. Select all the text in the post selector on click

+Selecting all text on click/immediately after searching would make it a little easier to delete the search term and search again using the keyboard only, but it may annoy some users who wish to edit their original term.
+User feedback/testing could be conducted before considering this.